gorsuch/gorsuch.github.io/_posts/2014-07-12-status-update.md

 title: Status Update
 ---

-It's been a long, long time since I've written anything at all.
-So here are some brief notes to at least give some status:
+It's been a long, long time since I've written anything.
+Here are some brief notes on current status:

 ## Family